Careers for Master of Supply Chain Management

 Lifelong alumni career services: Your WashU degree entitles you to personalized career support from the Weston Career Center throughout your professional career—and even a second career or retirement.
 Learn more about alumni career services

-Quick tip from SMP career coach Karissa Rusu:
+Quick tip from SMP coach Jennifer Krupp:

-Finance career search timeline
+MS in supply chain career search timeline

 The search for your dream job starts the day you arrive at WashU Olin.
-To make it easier, we’ve created a Career Search Timeline (PDF) tailored specifically to MS Finance students.
+To make it easier, we’ve created a Career Search Timeline (PDF) tailored specifically to MSSCM students.
 Simply follow the checklist that breaks down the process into small, manageable tasks—semester by semester—and you’ll be prepared to seize the opportunity when a potential internship or job opening presents itself.